babywyrm/sysadmin/jwt/dpop/readme.md

 * The **DPoP Proof** is a JWS signed with an ephemeral **P-256 key** (ES256) ([IETF Datatracker][3])
 * The binding is performed via **`cnf.jkt`** (JWK thumbprint) ([RFC Editor][4])
 * Replay is blocked via **`jti`** uniqueness (anti-replay cache) ([RFC Editor][1])

-> This is intentionally “small and local” so you can lift it into an HTB kube box easily.
-It is not a full OAuth Authorization Server implementation.

 ---